zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 This is English as a Second Language Podcast episode 632.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in – guess where?
 That’s right, beautiful Los Angeles, Cali fornia.

 Our website is eslpod.com.
-Consider becoming a member o f ESL Podcast to support this effort.
+Consider becoming a member of ESL Podcast to support this effort.
 You can go to our website, and by becoming a member also download the Learning Guide for all of our current e pisodes.

 This episode is called “Negotiating a Business Deal” (a b usiness agreement).
 It’s a dialogue between Gia and Logan.
 Let’s get started.